immersive-web/webxr-ar-module/input-explainer.md

 An `XRRay` can be constructed from the `XRPose`'s `transform`.
 A ray includes both an `origin` and `direction`, both given as `DOMPointReadOnly`s.
 The `origin` represents a 3D coordinate in space with a `w` component that must be 1, and the `direction` represents a normalized 3D directional vector with a `w` component that must be 0.
 The `XRRay`'s `matrix` represents the transform from a ray originating at `[0, 0, 0]` and extending down the negative Z axis to the ray described by the `XRRay`'s `origin` and `direction`.
 This is useful for positioning graphical representations of the ray.

 The `targetRaySpace` will never be `null`.
-It's value will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:
+Its value will differ based on the type of input source that produces it, which is represented by the `targetRayMode` attribute:

   * `'gaze'` indicates the target ray will originate at the user's head and follow the direction they are looking (this is commonly referred to as a "gaze input" device).
 While it may be possible for these devices to be tracked (and have a `gripSpace`), the head gaze is used for targeting.
 Example devices: 0DOF clicker, regular gamepad, voice command, tracked hands.
+For all `XRInputSource`s with a `targetRayMode` of 'gaze', the `targetRaySpace` will be the same.
+This common `targetRaySpace` will represent the same location as the `XRSession.viewerSpace`, but will be a different object in order to keep the API flexible enough to add eye tracking in the future.
   * `'tracked-pointer'` indicates that the target ray originates from either a handheld device or other hand-tracking mechanism and represents that the user is using their hands or the held device for pointing.
 The exact orientation of the ray relative to a given device should follow platform-specific guidelines if there are any.
 In the absence of platform-specific guidance or a physical device, the target ray should most likely point in the same direction as the user's index finger if it was outstretched.
   * `'screen'` indicates that the input source was an interaction with a session's output context canvas element, such as a mouse click or touch event.
 Only applicable for inline sessions or an immersive AR session being displayed on a 2D screen.
 See [Screen Input](#screen_input) for more details.